-We have another excellent article from People For The Separation Of School And State that looks at a 9th Circuit Court decision that resulted from a law over interviews conducted with children in a California school in which first, third, and fifth graders were asked explicit sexual questions as well as other disturbing and intrusive questions. (*) And of course the 9th Circuit stood by a lower court decision and the Supreme Court stood by the 9th Circuit.
+We have another excellent article from, People For The Separation Of School And State, that looks at a 9th Circuit Court decision which resulted from a law based on interviews conducted with children in a California school in which first, third, and fifth graders were asked explicit sexual questions as well as other disturbing and intrusive questions. (*) And, of course, the 9th Circuit stood by a lower court decision and the Supreme Court stood by the 9th Circuit.

 Excerpt: [O]nce parents make the choice as to which school their children will attend, …their fundamental right to control the education of their children is, at the least, substantially diminished.
 The constitution does not vest parents with the authority to interfere with a public schoolâ€™s decision as to how it will provide information to its students or what information it will provide, in its classrooms or otherwise.
 See Yoder, 406 U.S. at 205.
 Perhaps the Sixth Circuit said it best when it explained,

 â€œWhile parents may have a fundamental right to decide whether to send their child to a public school, they do not have a fundamental right generally to direct how a public school teaches their child.
 Whether it is the school curriculum, the hours of the school day, school discipline, the timing and content of examinations, the individuals hired to teach at the school, the extracurricular activities offered at the school or, as here, a dress code, these issues of public education are generally â€˜committed to the control of state and local authorities.â€™ â€